Launchpad guidelines and limitations

 - You can manually disable discount codes for the duration of an event and then re-enable them after the event ends.
-This option is usually not recommended for stores on the Shopify Plus plans (especially for those that have a lot of discount codes).
+This option is usually not recommended for stores on the Shopify Plus plans, particularly those that have a lot of discount codes.

 Enabling your password page